 - Go through our Best practice -models here (unfortunately only in Finnish at the moment)

-- After signing the partner agreement we will send the partner credentials to production environment
+- After sending the email, our partner support will validate your integration and send the needed partner credentials to be used in production environment.

 - To be able to get the implementation deployed you need the customer's Netvisor API credentials that the customer can create following this instruction: API identifiers.
 In addition Netvisor customer needs to activate web service interface in Netvisor and enable the integration in Rights of interface resources page.
 Please read more in Rights of interface resources